danielmarbach/BeyondSimpleBenchmarks/README.md

 ### Profiling the pipeline

 To get a good overview of the problem domain in front of us, it is vital to create a sample or harness that allows us to zoom in on the problem space.
-Since my goal is to optimize the pipeline invocation, I can look at the pipeline invocation with a tool like DotTrace from Jetbrains to get a good understanding of the performance bottlenecks and/or analyze the memory usage with a tool like DotMemory.
+Since my goal is to optimize the pipeline invocation, I can look at the pipeline invocation with a tool like DotTrace from Jetbrains to get a good understanding of the performance bottlenecks and analyze the memory usage with a tool like DotMemory.
+It is always recommended to look at multiple aspects such as memory, CPU, IO involvement and more to get insights from multiple angles

 Below is an excerpt of such a harness.
 The harness sets up NServiceBus with a transport, a serializer and an InMemory persistence (to avoid unnecessary overhead that is currently not our focus).
 The harness has various points where I can take a snapshot to understand the memory characteristics of what's happening.
 In general, such a harness should adhere to the following guidelines: